VaibhavMishra-svg/chaotic-creation/README.md

 # chaotic-creation

-This is a Web Technologies Project of COVID-19 Website using HTML, CSS, JAVASCRIPT, NODEJs & AJAX
+A Web Technologies Project of COVID-19 Website using HTML, CSS, JAVASCRIPT, NODEJs & AJAX